vacu9708/Shopping-mall/README.md

 2. Manages the catalog of products available in the shopping mall

 ### Notification (port: 8084)
-Sends notifications to users regarding order updates, promotions, etc.
+Sends notifications to users regarding orders, promotions, verification email

 ---
 # Architecture